aws-cloudformation/cloudformation-guard/guard/README.md

 | `5` | The rules file cannot be used: it has a syntax error, or it names a variable, rule or parameterized rule that nothing declares.
 Your rules need fixing, not your template. |
 | `19` | The rules were evaluated and the data failed at least one of them. `validate` only.
 This is the code a policy gate should treat as a violation. |

+If a rule that parsed on an earlier version now exits `5`, check whether it spells `\\` inside a regular expression: the escaping rules for literals changed, and [Known Issues](../docs/KNOWN_ISSUES.md) says what to change it to.

 `test` reports in its own two codes, because "an expectation was not met" is not the same result as "a template was non-compliant":

 | Code | Meaning |